 Electrical systems is a comprehensive course covering all aspects of the theory and diagnosis of basic electrical systems of the latest power sports vehicles.
 Topics include: electrical safety, basic electricity theory and electrical systems, circuit diagrams, magnetism, induction, battery technology, semiconductors, specific vehicle electrical systems, electric circuit repair techniques, digital multi meter and other diagnostic equipment, and diagnostic techniques.
 Using the various skills and knowledge learned, students will perform basic electrical system inspection, diagnosis and repairs on today's power sport vehicles.
 PSPT102M is a Fall semester course.
-A minimum grade of C.
+A minimum grade of C is required to continue on to PSPT103M.
+Prerequisite: PSPT101M with a minimum grade of C.